Almond sustainability based in generations of orchard stewardship.

 We invest in connecting farmers to resources for planting cover crops and providing resources for pollinators.

-Blue Diamond Growers has partnerships with leading honeybee health organizations including Project Apis m. and the Pollinator Partnership.
-These programs help farmers provide pollinator-friendly biodiversity in and around the orchards and advance bee and pollinator research.
+Blue Diamond Growers has partnerships with leading honeybee health organizations including Project Apis m., Bee Informed Partnership, and the Pollinator Partnership.
+These programs help farmers provide pollinator-friendly biodiversity in and around the orchards and advance research for bees and other pollinators.

-- 7.5% of our farmer acres are now Bee Friendly Farming Certified.
+- 11% of our farmer acres are now Bee Friendly Farming® Certified.

 - We partner each year with Project Apis M. to sponsor Seeds for Bees, which provides free or low-cost seeds for farmers to plant cover crops for pollinators.
 This also is a beneficial practice for soil health and preventing climate change.